Chart Color Schemes

 Employment

-Guildford West has a skilled workforce with notable representation in construction.
-Its unemployment rate was 11.0% as of June 2025, which is 6.8% higher than Greater Sydney's rate of 4.2%.
+Guildford West has a skilled workforce with notable representation in the construction sector.
+Its unemployment rate was 11.0% in the past year, with an estimated employment growth of 1.0%.

 Frequently Asked Questions - Employment